Do you love to write? Do you wish you could write more? Would you like to get paid for your writing?

-If you answered “yes” to some or all of these questions, here’s one more for you: what’s been holding you back?
+If you answered “yes” to some or all of these questions, it’s time to pursue some freelance writing jobs for beginners.

 As a freelancer, you can determine your writing niche, set your own rates, determine your own schedule, and grow your business by outsourcing work to other independent contractors.